materialsproject/pymatgen/docs/index.rst

 robust toolkit for materials researchers to perform advanced manipulations of structures and analyses.

-For pymatgen to continue to grow in functionality and robustnes, we rely on other volunteers to develop new analyses and report and fix bugs.
+For pymatgen to continue to grow in functionality and robustness, we rely on other volunteers to develop new analyses and report and fix bugs.
 We welcome anyone to use our code as-is, but if you could take a few moment to give back to pymatgen in some small way, it would be greatly appreciated.
 A benefit of